-Along with this year's broadcast, MPT is shining the spotlight on local Champions and programs in Maryland that provide valuable supports and services to students in need.
+MPT is shining the spotlight on local Champions and programs in Maryland that provide valuable supports and services to students in need.
 Stories of Champions is a companion project of American Graduate Day, a national public media initiative and annual broadcast.
 Let our inspiring stories encourage you to give back and get involved.
 Become a mentor or volunteer!